sharsulkar/AWS_Certification_Notes/content/markdown/softwarearchitecture.md

 ## Architecture dimensions
 * **Functional modularity** - splitting the code into functionally distinct areas
 * **Functional coupling** - dependancy between different parts of the code within the same application
-* **Resource hosting** - type and location of hardware the functionality is deployed on
+* **Hardware ownership** - who owns and manages the hardware the functionality is deployed on